Sheila is an experienced therapist and community lecturer, as well as the founder and operator of Front Line Therapy, LLC.

 Lindsay’s counseling style combines empathy and support with a straightforward approach.
 She doesn’t shy away from difficult topics or situations and finds value in helping others navigate life’s complexities with resilience and purpose.
 Providing a safe place to be present and transparent, Lindsay utilizes evidence-based practices and candid conversation to foster desired growth and wellbeing.
 Outside of work, Lindsay enjoys family, friends, crafting, reading and all things animals including fostering kittens.

-Troy is currently completing his Master's Degree from Southern New Hampshire University.
+Troy is obtained his tLMHC from Southern New Hampshire University.
 Troy’s diverse experiences as a first responder have made him intimately aware of some of the unique challenges and demands that this line of work can have on one’s life.

 Family stressors, substance abuse, burnout, trauma, compassion fatigue, and even suicide, are just some of the very real risks that first responders experience and are often all too familiar with.